Neural Generalization of Multiple Kernel Learning: Proposed Model

-Then we apply the basic module of neural networks to $Z^1$ repeatedly as follows:
+Then we apply the basic module of neural networks to $\textrm{z}^1$ repeatedly as follows:

-Where $W_1 \in \mathbb{R}^{ n_1\times S}$ and $W_{i} \in \mathbb{R}^{n_i\times n_{i-1}}$ are some parameter matrices and $\phi_i(.)$ is an activation function for $i>1$.
-The above equation generalizes multiple kernel learning problem to a deep neural network, which we call the Neural Generalization of Multiple Kernel Learning (NGMKL).
-In particular, in a binary classification problem by setting $L=1$, having the same parameters for $\gamma_1,..., \gamma_S$, and using a linear activation function as $\phi$, the structure of MKL problem in Equation~\ref{eq:NGMKL} becomes equivalent to the conventional MKL framework.
+where $W^1 \in \mathbb{R}^{ s\times n_1}$ and $W^{i} \in \mathbb{R}^{n_{i-1}\times n_i}$ for $i>1$ are weight matrices, and $\phi_i(.)$ is an activation function.
+The above equation generalizes the MKL problem to a deep neural network, which we call the Neural Generalization of Multiple Kernel Learning (NGMKL).
+In particular, in a binary classification problem, by setting $l=1$ and setting the same parameters for $\gamma_1,..., \gamma_s$, and using a linear activation function as $\phi_1$, the structure of MKL problem of Eq.~(\ref{eq:NGMKL}) becomes equivalent to the conventional MKL framework.
 The architecture of NGMKL is shown in Figure~\ref{fig:Architecture}.

-While conventional MKL frameworks use SVM for classification, in NGMKL, similar to other neural networks, we use softmax for classification.
-Assume $Z^{L+1} \in \mathbb{R}^C$, where $C$ is the number of classes.
-The softmax classifier assigns $C$ probabilities to the data as follows:
+While conventional MKL frameworks use SVM for classification, in NGMKL, we use softmax for classification.
+Let $\textrm{z}^{l} \in \mathbb{R}^c$, where $c$ is the number of classes.
+The softmax classifier assigns $c$ probabilities to the data as follows:

-And the label of the data is defined as $\hat{y} = \argmax\limits_i \sigma(z_i^{L+1})$.
+and the label of the data is defined as $k = \argmax\limits_i \hat{y}_i$.